SenseNet/docs.sensenet.com/content/concepts/basics/05-rest-api.md

 The requested resource can be any content in the repository that is permitted for the current user.
 Since everything is a content in sensenet this means that every item (user, folder, document, etc) can be accessed through the same API.

 Resources can be accessed as individual entities or as collections (containers) of content.
-Bases on the way of accessing the result will contain a content's or its children's metadata.
+Based on the way of accessing the result will contain a content's or its children's metadata.
 The response is always in json format which you can easily process and build into your own application.

 [more about content delivery](/api-docs/basic-concepts/01-entry)